We speak up for and with trafficking survivors

 Survivors of human trafficking and exploitation need urgent care and support immediately after leaving exploitation.
 But there are currently limited options available.

-Our recent report, First Steps to Safety?
+Our 2020 report, First Steps to Safety?
 The role of reception centres in supporting people out of exploitation, focuses on the experiences of people removed from exploitation, and asks whether they are able to get the immediate advice and support they need.

 Long-term support